 - the date and place of death

-- the full name of the person who has died
+- full name of the deceased person (and maiden surname, if appropriate)

-- the date and place of birth of the person who has died
+- date and place of birth of the person who has died

-- the home address of the person who has died
+- address of the person who has died

-- the last occupation of the person who has died, and whether they were retired
+- last occupation of the person who has died, and whether they were retired

-- whether the person who has died was married when they died
+- whether the person who has died was married, widowed or a civil partner when they died

 'Tell us once' service